catemgn/AQ-IGP/README.md

 The repository includes:

 #### wrfchem_setup
- - model setup: WRF-Chem namelist.wps and namelist.input, and instructions for code changes (perturbation of bio emissions).
+ - model setup: WRF-Chem namelist.wps and namelist.input.
+ - instructions for code changes (perturbation of bio emissions).

 #### analysis
  - **clean_observations** : scripts for processing of raw ground-based observations data to be compared with model outputs.